jonxmitchell/ferox-bar-grill/readme.md

 ## User Experience (UX)

-Ferox Bar & Grill is a website to showcase the resturant to protenial customers.
-The site is built to make it a smooth experience for customers to find out what the serves in terms of their good and drinks, where to locate the resturant and using its seemless table booking feature.
+Ferox Bar & Grill is a website to showcase the restaurant to potential customers.
+The site is built to make it a smooth experience for customers to find out what the serves in terms of their good and drinks, where to locate the restaurant and using its table booking feature.

 ### Key Features of the Site

-- Showcase the resturant.
+- Showcase the restaurant.
 - An always up to date menu.
-- Easily display of information on how to locate the resturant.
+- Easily display of information on how to locate the restaurant.
 - An easy way for customers to make a table booking.
-- User friendly way to contact the resturant.
+- User friendly way to contact the restaurant.
 - Reviews from previous customers.

 ### User Stories